MicrosoftDocs/sql-docs/docs/t-sql/statements/create-trigger-transact-sql.md

 ### Nested Triggers
  Triggers can be nested to a maximum of 32 levels.
 If a trigger changes a table on which there is another trigger, the second trigger is activated and can then call a third trigger, and so on.
 If any trigger in the chain sets off an infinite loop, the nesting level is exceeded and the trigger is canceled.
 When a [!INCLUDE[tsql](../../includes/tsql-md.md)] trigger executes managed code by referencing a CLR routine, type, or aggregate, this reference counts as one level against the 32-level nesting limit.
 Methods invoked from within managed code do not count against this limit

  To disable nested triggers, set the nested triggers option of sp_configure to 0 (off).
 The default configuration allows for nested triggers.
-If nested triggers is off, recursive triggers is also disabled, regardless of the RECURSIVE_TRIGGERS setting set by using ALTER DATABASE.
+If nested triggers are off, recursive triggers are also disabled, regardless of the RECURSIVE_TRIGGERS setting set by using ALTER DATABASE.

  The first AFTER trigger nested inside an INSTEAD OF trigger fires even if the **nested triggers** server configuration option is set to 0.
 However, under this setting, later AFTER triggers do not fire.
 We recommend that you review your applications for nested triggers to determine whether the applications comply with your business rules with regard to this behavior when the **nested triggers** server configuration option is set to 0, and then make appropriate modifications.